texastony/grid-predator-prey/README.md

 In that view, Click the Repository, and select import project, import as general project.

-Click the Repository, go to switch to, New Branch, and create a new branch based on Master.
+Click the Repository, go to switch to, New Branch, and create a new branch.
+As your source, select Remote Tracking: GitHub/master.
+Now, if anyone updates that branch, you can pull those updates.

-If you would like your new branch to track what is going on up top, you need to configure it to fetch from the remote HEAD.

 ###When Opening Eclipse###
 Go to the main branch, and hit Pull.